Voice & Tone

 • Authentic vulnerability creates connection

-• Addressing universal pain points (friendship, confidence, social anxiety)
+• Addressing universal pain points (friendship, confidence, social anxiety, career advancement)

 • Building “us vs them” dynamic (you get it, others don’t)